dadrian/dadrian.io/content/blog/posts/startup-math.md

-Given some public information about raises, and ideally, a share price or strike price, you should be able to figure out valuations and how much you would make on potential exits.
+Given some public information about raises, and ideally, a share price or strike price, you should be able to figure out valuations and how much you would make on potential exits[^6].
 You can plug in the values you know, either from press releases or an offer letter, and backcalculate how much your offer is worth, and if the company is at a sustainable valuation.
 If the company is not at a sustainable valuation, try to figure out if there’s a path for the sales numbers